twanh/nvim-pydoc/README.md

 ## Usage

-Simple execute the `:pydoc` command with the module (of function) you want the docs on
+Simple execute the `:Pydoc` command with the module (of function) you want the docs on

-For example: `:pydoc os.path`
+For example: `:Pydoc os.path`

 You can quit the window simply by pressing `q` in `normal` mode.
 You can also quit the buffer in any way you like/are used to.